chris26ny/linuxWebserverConfiguration/README.md

 #### URL
 ec2-52-25-200-150.us-west-2.compute.amazonaws.com/login

-*working out a bug on index page which should check if a user is still logged in and if not, redirects to login page.
-For now, head straight to login.*
+*Head straight to login page via above url.
+Still working out a bug in how the index page handles users who are not logged in yet*

 #### packages installed
 finger,